PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- He still has this page to this day.
 		- A part of why he has learnt so many languages was to decode this page, but he was never able to.
 			- It is written in an ancient language that his parents spoke, due to their inherent secrecy
-- When his parents were killed by
+- When his parents were killed, he escaped and fled into the woods.
+He was about 12.
+He learned to live off the land and was able to survive.
+- He now lives near Shavalant and the Whitehorn Woods.
 #### Sylas Stormshadow (Deceased)
 - Father was an Elven scholar focused on forbidden knowledge about magic
 - Mother was a human merchant in Sharn's Underbelly